Jkeyuk/Projects/JavaProjects/ThumbNailMaker/readme.md

-This application can take a single image file, or a directory, and will pick out all the images and create thumb nails representing the
-Original images.
+This program allows user to create 100X100 pixel thumb nails of a images in a given directory or file.